-MENLO PARK, CALIFORNIA — Facebook has announced today that it’s starting a joint effort with The American Red Cross to figure out how to convert likes on Facebook into food to send to impoverished people across the globe.
-According to the social media giant, most people out there care enough to like photos of starving children, but don’t want to be inconvenienced by having to find their wallet to donate to the Red Cross and other organizations.
+MENLO PARK, CALIFORNIA — Facebook has announced today that is it launching a joint effort with The American Red Cross to figure out how to convert likes on Facebook into food to send to impoverished people across the globe.
+According to the social media giant, most people care enough to like photos of starving children, but don’t want to be inconvenienced by having to find their wallet to donate to the Red Cross and other organizations.

 For years, the best mode of activism on Facebook is liking posts because it’s streamlined.
-It shows your support but you also don’t need to go to a whole different website and go through the arduous steps of donating money; “And that’s not even including the fact that you’re losing money,” Graff says.
-“In our modern age, this initiative gives us the best of both worlds; we want to help, but not inconvenience ourselves.”
+It shows your support but you also don’t need to go to an entirely different website and follow arduous steps to donate.